Aryansh-S/USACO/algo_by_div/README.md

 > How can I tell if an implementation will run in time?

-This is where big $\mathcal{O}$ asymptotic time complexity analysis comes in.
 In the comment preceding each implementation, I've included that implementation's big $\mathcal{O}$ time complexity (basically an approximation for the number of operations the implementation takes as a function of the variables it uses, accounting for only the highest order terms and ignoring constant factors).
 As is common in computer science, the logarithm without a base ($\log$), frequent in time complexity expressions, denotes the binary logarithm $\log_2.$

 As a rule of thumb for USACO, C++ can handle on the order of $10^8$ fundamental operations per second, so we can check whether a given time complexity is likely to run in time by substituting the maximum variable bounds into the function inside $\mathcal{O}$ and comparing the result to $10^8.$ However, it's easier to familiarize yourself with the following common time complexities: